jar555/TextEditor/README.md

 A very basic text editor

 #To Use
-java editor.Editor <Insert file name>
+java editor.Editor "Insert file name"

 #Bugs